Robinpig/Note/docs/CS/DB/DB.md

 In situations like these, a schema may hurt more than it helps, and schemaless documents can be a much more natural data model.
 But in cases where all records are expected to have the same structure, schemas are a useful mechanism for documenting and enforcing that structure.

+A document is usually stored as a single continuous string, encoded as JSON, XML, or a binary variant thereof (such as MongoDB’s BSON).
+If your application often needs to access the entire document (for example, to render it on a web page), there is a performance advantage to this storage locality.
+If data is split across multiple tables, multiple index lookups are required to retrieve it all, which may require more disk seeks and take more time.

+The locality advantage only applies if you need large parts of the document at the same time.
+The database typically needs to load the entire document, even if you access only a small portion of it, which can be wasteful on large documents.
+On updates to a document, the entire document usually needs to be rewritten—only modifications that don’t change the encoded size of a document can easily be performed in place.
+For these reasons, it is generally recommended that you keep documents fairly small and avoid writes that increase the size of a document.
+These performance limitations significantly reduce the set of situations in which document databases are useful.

+New nonrelational “NoSQL” datastores have diverged in two main directions:
+1. Document databases target use cases where data comes in self-contained documents and relationships between one document and another are rare.
+2. Graph databases go in the opposite direction, targeting use cases where anything is potentially related to everything.

 ### MySQL

 [MySQL Server](/docs/CS/DB/MySQL/MySQL.md), the world's most popular open source database, and MySQL Cluster, a real-time, open source transactional database.